Application and Eligibility

 Will I be picked up at the airport upon arrival?

-Airport transfer is included for all students arriving on the specified arrival date and timeframe (see below for more info about this date) with the exception of the intensive month programs.
-Intensive month students, J-Term students and students arriving on a day other than the specified arrival day should find their own transportation from the airport or call the ISA office to see if it is possible to arrange an airport pick-up for an extra fee.
+Airport transfer is included for all students arriving on the specified arrival date and timeframe (see below for more info about this date) with the exception of the intensive month or j-term programs.
+Intensive month or J-term students and students arriving on a day other than the specified arrival day and time should find their own transportation from the airport or call the ISA office to see if it is possible to arrange airport pick-up for an extra fee.

 What day should I depart from the U.S.?